Existing home sales, median price edged up in November

 AP Business Writer

-Sales of previously occupied U.S. homes rose for the third straight month in November, driven by strong demand, low mortgage rates and intense competition for a relatively low number of properties on the market.
+Sales of previously occupied U.S. homes rose for the third straight month in November, reflecting strong demand, low mortgage rates and intense competition for a relatively few number of properties on the market.

 Existing homes sales rose 1.9% last month from October to a seasonally-adjusted annual rate of 6.46 million units, the National Association of Realtors said Wednesday.
-That was below the 6.51 million units that economists had been expecting, according to FactSet.
+That’s the fastest pace since January, but below the 6.51 million units that economists had been expecting, according to FactSet.

 “2021 has been a very strong year,” said Lawrence Yun, the NAR’s chief economist.

-Yun attributed the market’s strength to an improving labor market, the stock market remaining near all-time highs, rising rents and expectations that mortgage rates will rise next year.
+Continued job growth, a stock market near all-time highs, rising rents and expectations that mortgage rates will move higher next year have been driving home sales, Yun said.

-Strong demand continues to push the cost of a home higher.
+The housing market has strengthened during the pandemic as many Americans transitioned to working at home, which put additional living space at a premium.
+The surge in demand has led to fierce competition and sharply higher higher prices.

 The national median home price jumped to $353,900 last month, a 13.9% increase from November last year, the NAR said.
+The sharp increase is partly due to pricier homes making up a bigger share of all home sold, Yun noted.

+As prices continue to climb, many would-be buyers, especially those seeking a first home, are being priced out of the market historically low mortgage rates.

+First-time buyers accounted for just 26% of all sales last month, matching a previous low recorded in January 2014.
+Those buyers accounted for 32% of sales in November 2020.

+“First-time buyers are really struggling to get into the market,” Yun said.

-Homes also continue to sell within days of being put up for sale.
-Homes typically remained on the market 18 days before getting snapped up last month.
+Americans continued to snap up homes only days after they’re listed.
+Homes typically remained on the market 18 days before they were sold last month, the same as in October but down from 21 days in November 2020.
 In a market that’s more evenly balanced between buyers and sellers, homes typically remain on the market 45 days.
+All told, 83% of homes sold last month were on the market for less than a month.

 At the end of November, the inventory of unsold homes stood at just 1.11 million homes for sale, down 9.8% from October and down 13% from a year ago.
 At the current sales pace, that amounts to a 2.1 months’ supply, the NAR said.